AMAMazing/cline-x/README.md

-# Cline X Claude.ai (Web interface)
+# Cline X (Web interface)

-A Python-based API bridge that enables Cline (VS Code Extension) to interact with Claude.ai web interface, providing OpenAI-compatible API endpoints for seamless integration.
+A Python-based API bridge that enables Cline (VS Code Extension) to interact with the Google AI Studio web interface, providing OpenAI-compatible API endpoints for seamless integration.

 ## Overview

-This project creates a Flask server that acts as a middleware between Cline and Claude.ai, translating API requests into web interactions.
-It simulates an OpenAI-compatible API endpoint, allowing Cline to use Claude.ai as if it were communicating with the OpenAI API.
+This project creates a Flask server that acts as a middleware between Cline and Google AI Studio, translating API requests into web interactions.
+It simulates an OpenAI-compatible API endpoint, allowing Cline to use Google AI Studio as if it were communicating with the OpenAI API.

 ## Features

 - OpenAI-compatible API endpoints
-- Automated browser interaction with Claude.ai
+- Automated browser interaction with Google AI Studio
 - Request rate limiting and management
 - Clipboard-based data transfer
 - Streaming response support